JosephHodes/JosephHodes/README.md

 # About me
 I am Joseph Hodes, or if you know me on discord, HeccinTech.
 I am from Florida; I do programming as a hobby and hope to make it a profession one day.
 Like every programmer, I have so many side projects.
 I enjoy studying computer vision and helping out with javascript Discords.
-When I'm not consumed with AP Computer Science work or high school, I do 3d Printing, Programming, Computer Vision.
+When I'm not consumed with research, work or Community college, I do 3d Printing, Programming, Computer Vision.
 If you give me any real-world problem, I guarantee I can solve it for you.
 I can pick up libraries and languages that are in the object-oriented programming paradigm really fast.
 I am a complete nerd; I love to learn new things.

 My discord is HeccinTech#0001.
 If you ever need help or just a friend to nerd out with, add me!